 It needs to stand out more

 'Fill up the space, make it bigger so that it stands out more'.
 If I raised an invoice every time I heard this, I'd be a rich man.
 Making things bigger does not make them stand out more.
-Take a look at the image to the right – which stands out more?
+Take a look at the image to the left – which stands out more?
 Which is actually the easiest to read?
 Making design elements fill the space does not help raise their attention.
 If there are a number of elements to a design, say headline, photo, body text and call to action, aim for just one item to be the key focus.
 This principle is especially important when designing an exhibition stand.
 There should be one main focus to draw the viewer in and once they come closer they gain access to the smaller more detailed content.
 Space and position are the things that make the viewer take note.
 More on this in the 'heat maps' article below.

 Can you make it justified centred?